Simultaneous Khintchine theorem on manifolds in positive characteristics: convergence case

-where $e_i$ is the multiindex whose $i$-th coordinate is $1$ and all other coordinates are zero, and the arguments of $\bar\Phi_{e_i} g(\cdot)$ and $\bar\Phi_{\beta}g(\cdot)$ are some of the components of $\mathbf{x}$ and $\mathbf{x}'$. \end{lemma} In particular, in our context, applying the above formula for $f_i$'s and using the bounds of the first and second difference quotients of $f_i$ (see \ref{IV}), we have

-We conclude this section with the following version of Besicovitch's covering theorem, which will be used in \cref{sec:analysisonparts}. \begin{theorem}\cite[Example 2.1]{KleinbockTomanov} Let $A$ be a bounded subset of $\K^d$.
+where $e_i$ is the multi-index whose $i$-th coordinate is $1$ and all other coordinates are zero, and the arguments of $\bar\Phi_{e_i} g(\cdot)$ and $\bar\Phi_{\beta}g(\cdot)$ are some of the components of $\x$ and $\mathbf{h}$. \end{lemma} We also recall Besicovitch's covering theorem in the function field setup: \begin{theorem}\cite[Example 2.1]{KleinbockTomanov} Let $A$ be a bounded subset of $\K^n$.
 Then any covering by balls of $A$ has a countable subcover consisting of mutually disjoint balls. \end{theorem}